 “This is where you’re going to sit while the cart moves,” a woman said.
 It was dark; Touko didn’t recognize the woman’s voice.
 There was a faint glow of light from a lamp from above them, and the woman came closer to Touko, limned in shadows.

-The woman turned away from Touko, and her light revealed a steep iron ramp.
+The woman turned away from Touko, and the light revealed a steep iron ramp.
 The woman climbed up it, followed by Touko and Kanata.
 The light source was getting closer; Touko could see a lot more of the inside of the cart.

 As Touko squinted, she identified the oval egg shape of a standard lantern.
 Someone was holding it, but she couldn’t tell who.
 The lanterns were precious things, rarely used because of the cost of fuel, which explained why only one was lit.